 You might find it an interesting experience when you have a chance to compare the two world’s heritage Ha Long and Ninh Binh which is also called by the nickname ‘Ha Long Bay on Land”.

 Located just about 90 kilometers south of Hanoi, Ninh Binh is the southernmost gateway of the north and Red River Delta region.
 This location makes Ninh Binh a perfect destination for a day trip to escape Hanoi.
 It’s not all.
 Due to the benefits of its climate, almost any time of year is suitable to visit Ninh Binh.

 From Hanoi, getting to Ninh Binh is fairly easy with plenty of options for you:

 By train, you can reach Ninh Binh city with 3 southbound trains available which are SE5, SE7, SE19.

 Hanoi buses to Ninh Binh depart at Giap Bat bus terminal, with prices starting at 70,000VND.
 It takes about two hours.

 Or you can drive a motorbike by yourself which is considered most dangerous and time-consuming.
 If you’re not experienced with riding a motorbike, we recommend you not doing so.

-If you prefer even more convenient transportation options, you can book tour with a travel agency or a tour operator.
+If you prefer even more convenient transportation options, you can book a tour with asianwaytravel.com.
 It’s safer, faster and more enjoyable.